wp-plugins/zigweather/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Verified compatibility with WordPress 3.5
 = 2.2 =
 * Added ability to hide ZigPress credit (but please consider leaving it visible or making a donation)
 * Added ability to show debug information on settings page (mainly for plugin creator's benefit)